Music Therapy for Dementia Patients

 - Increasing their attention.

-SALMON Health and Retirement’s communities offer resources for caregivers and family members, as well as the Tapestry Program for memory care.
+SALMON Heath and Retirement’s communities offer resources for caregivers and family members, as well as the Tapestry Program for memory care.
 To learn more, contact us today for more information.